james2doyle/ohdoylerules.com/content/personal-project/minimal-raspberry-pi-os.md

 *Again, have lang.gcc installed before continuing*.

-I have been playing with [Lit](https://github.com/luvit/lit) and [Luvit](https://github.com/luvit/luvit) quite a bit lately, so let's install them with a series of commands
+I have been playing with [Lit](https://github.com/luvit/lit) and [Luvit](https://github.com/luvit/luvit).
+They are like lightweight versions of Node.js, but written with Lua.
+So let's install them with a series of commands:

     apt-get install curl
     curl -L https://github.com/luvit/lit/raw/master/get-lit.sh | sh